MoDasby/image-uploader-backend/README.md

 ## Technologies

-This app uses Spring boot, PostgreSQL and Docker
+This app uses Spring boot and PostgreSQL